spark-volcano-wip/spark-3-volcano/README.md

 This repository started with the 3.1.2 tag of https://github.com/apache/spark/tree/master/resource-managers/kubernetes.
 The goal is to use [Volcano](https://volcano.sh/en/docs/schduler_introduction/) as a resource manager when running spark on Kubernetes.

-At a high level the changes are

-* We have generated Fluent Builders à la Fabric8 Kuberenetes Client for Volcano CRD types such as Queues, Jobs, Tasks etc. These are at the moment in the companion jar file in the ``jars`` directory.
-We have an outstanding work item to open source this code as an extension for the Fabric8 Kuberenetes Client.
+* We have generated Fluent Builders à la Fabric8 Kubernetes Client for Volcano CRD types such as Queues, Jobs, Tasks etc. in the [k8s-model-volcano](https://gitlab.wbaa.pl.ing.net/dsbox/k8s-model-volcano/) project.
+* We have an outstanding work item to open source this project as an extension for the Fabric8 Kubernetes Client.
 * In driver mode, if the config option ``spark.kubernetes.volcano.enabled`` is set to ``true`` we create a volcano Job for the driver.
 This job contains only one task, with the pod specification for the driver.
-This job is submitted to the volcano queue specified by ``spark.kubernetes.volcano.queue`` and scheduler `` ``spark.kubernetes.volcano.scheduler``
+  A ``VolcanoClient`` submits the driver job to the volcano queue specified by ``spark.kubernetes.volcano.queue`` and scheduler ``spark.kubernetes.volcano.scheduler``

-* We have a ``LoggingJobWatcher`` that then watches the status / phase changes of the Job.
-When the job is in either completed, aborted or terminated state, the watcher completes and the driver JVM exits.
+* A ``LoggingJobStatusWatcherImpl`` (Similar to ``LoggingPodStatusWatcherImpl`` in spark-kubernetes) watches the status / phase changes of the driver Job.
+When the job is in either completed, aborted or terminated state, the watcher completes, and the driver JVM exits.
 * The driver process also checks if ``spark.kubernetes.volcano.enabled`` is set to ``true``.
-If so, it creates another Volcano Job with a single task to run the executors.
-The number of replicas for the executor is initially set to 0.
-Once the executor job starts running, we update it to the number of executor instances required by ``ExecutorAllocationManager``.
+If so, it creates one Volcano Job with a single task to run per executor.
-* For spark-kubernetes, The executor ids are assigned from a ``AtomicLong`` counter as environment variable ``SPARK_EXECUTOR_ID``.
-We found it difficult to change this on the fly.
-So instead, we extract this from the pod name, which is always <executor-job-name>-<task-name>-<replica index>.
+* With Volcano enabled, ``KubernetesClusterManager`` uses a ``VolcanoExecutorPodsAllocator`` to handle the Volcano specific logic to create the Executors.
+Each call to ``requestNewExecutors`` results in a new Volcano Job for that executor.
+  We maintain a mapping of the executor ID and the corresponding Volcano Job and pass this around to the watchers for executor status changes.
+As the executor pods start running, ``ExecutorPodsWatchSnapshotSource`` receives pod status events and uses the above map to find the executor id.
+* Normally the finished executors receive the ``StopExecutorExvent`` through the driver-executor TCP connection to shut down.
+In some error handling scenarios such as timeouts and excess pod requests, we delete the Volcano Job for a specific executor ID.
+Deleting only the pod causes Volcano to restart them.
+* With Volcano enabled, the code ignores spark-kubernetes configuration options related to pod name prefix.
+This is because Volcano overwrites the pod name specified in the pod spec.
 * In client mode, the driver runs in-process, so there is no driver job.
 The handling of the executors is the same as described above.

-The above approach seems to work in the minimal case of one user and one queue running the spark examples.
-We still need to validate the approach for multi-user, multi-queue scenario where pre-emption and reclaim are required.

-Support for dynamic allocation using the ``spark.dynamicAllocation.shuffleTracking.enabled`` config option is in progress.

-This repository develops on top of the original Spark project to enable Spark
+* In client mode, it is mandatory to specify the ``spark.kubernetes.driver.pod.name`` option to the name of the pod where the spark-submit process is running.

 ## Setup Local Development Environment

 ### 1. Setup IntelliJ and Minikube